 by azelinskie, published

-Binary and Hexadecimal 2011 Reverse Abstraction is a series of works created in binary and hexadecimal code.
+Reverse Abstraction is a series of works created in binary and hexadecimal code.
 These codes are the basis of a computerâ€™s language.
 The ones and zeros stand for the processors most basic functions of on and off.
 The works in this series are taking the idea that this is how a computer would perceive art.
 This is reversing the abstraction of art to the computer, abstract being a word used both in art and computer science.
 A work of art is either abstract to the human viewer and understandable to the computer or vice versa.

 The hexadecimal paintings included in this series are reproductions of master paintings.
 High quality images are taken from Google Art project and broken down into their basic hexadecimal code.
 The code was then photoshoped to fit onto a canvas the same size as the original work of art.
 The finished product leaves the viewer with a buzzing optical illusion that upon close inspection is the one pixel code that describes how a computer interprets art.